TV Verdes Mares

-TV Verdes Mares (channel 10) is a television station licensed to Fortaleza, Ceará, Brazil, affiliated with TV Globo.
-Owned by Sistema Verdes Mares, subsidiary of Grupo Edson Queiroz, it is part of a duopoly with Fortaleza-licensed independent station TV Diário (channel 22).
-TV Verdes Mares's studios and transmitter are located on Desembargador Moreira Avenue, in the Dionísio Torres district, on Fortaleza.
+TV Verdes Mares (channel 10) is a television station licensed to Fortaleza, Ceará, Brazil, affiliated with TV Globo, serving as the flagship broadcasting property of locally based Sistema Verdes Mares, a company of the Grupo Edson Queiroz, alongside independent station TV Diário (channel 22).
+TV Verdes Mares's studios and transmitter are located on Desembargador Moreira Avenue, in the Dionísio Torres district of Fortaleza.

 History

 Background history (1962–1970)

 In 1962, the industrialist Moisés Pimentel, owner of Rádio Dragão do Mar (690 kHz, now Rádio Shalom Dragão do Mar), obtained a television license to operate on the VHF channel 10.
 In the same year, he was elected federal deputy through the Social Labour Party.
 While preparing the installation of TV Dragão do Mar, as the station would be branded, he presented to the local media all the equipment purchased for the project.
 However, due to the 1964 coup d'état, he was arrested and had his political office revoked on April 17 and ended up losing the TV and radio licenses.
 In June 1965, then Mayor of Fortaleza Murilo Borges, denounced the "subversive" character of the station, even without having started its operations.

 In July of the same year, the entrepreneur Edson Queiroz acquires a TV license from Contel, approved on May 23, 1969, by then-president Costa e Silva.
 On July 30, the concession of the 10 VHF channel is finally handed over to Queiroz.
 Sixty days later, at a lunch at Fortaleza Air Base in honor of Wing Week, Edson officially announced the implementation of the second television channel in Fortaleza, which until then had only one TV station, TV Ceará (channel 2), a Rede Tupi owned-and-operated station, owned by the Diários Associados group.

 On October 23, 1969, the station's signal went on air experimentally, not yet with the TV Verdes Mares branding.
 In record time, Queiroz began assembling the structure of the station, which would be located in an area of 9 000 m2 in the Estância Castelo district (now Dionísio Torres).